-Since this problem is universal, all company owners try to identify and account for a certain margin of probable loss of revenue.
-Seeking solutions to minimize that loss is part of being fiscally responsible.
-So let’s rank in order from largest to smallest, the 5 biggest reasons most car haulers lose money.
+Since this problem is universal, all business owners try their best to identify and account for a certain margin of probable loss of revenue, as seeking solutions to minimize that loss is part of being fiscally responsible.
+In today’s post, we’ll be going over the five biggest reasons most car haulers lose money.

 …when a $700 vehicle suddenly becomes a zero, that’s a huge problem for everyone.

 Whatever the reason, when a $700 vehicle suddenly becomes a zero, that’s a huge problem for everyone.
-When a car hauler load board spits out a giant lemon, it’s a major loss, it’s immediate, and it usually has a snowball effect.
-It creates incredible amounts of stress within the company and can further pollute a once profitable relationship from moving forward.
+When a car hauler load board spits out a giant lemon, it’s a major and immediate loss and usually has a snowball effect.
+Bad loads create incredible amounts of stress within companies and can prevent a once profitable relationship from moving forward.

-Unfortunately, it only takes one accidental scratch from a loose chain or a driver overlooking a dent during an inspection to cause the potential revenue of a load to be reduced to pennies on the dollar.
+It only takes one accidental scratch from a loose chain or a driver overlooking a dent during an inspection to cause the potential revenue of a load to be reduced to pennies on the dollar.
 Damage claims can be costly, time-consuming, and damage the reputation of your business.

-When a sensor repeatedly malfunctions, ramps bend, engines use up fluids too quickly, or tires frequently blowout, that could be the symptom of an abnormal issue.
+When a sensor repeatedly malfunctions, ramps bend, engines use up fluids too quickly, or tires frequently blow out, that could be the symptom of an abnormal issue.
 Avoiding a bad load can help minimize excessive wear and tear, which includes reducing off-route mileage and driving in punishing terrain.

 Although this additional expense ranked the lowest on the list, it is the carriers that work the hardest to follow all the rules and protocols that stay off the regulatory radar.
-Consulting with a knowledgable compliance advisor can also be an excellent investment.
+Consulting with a knowledgeable compliance advisor can also be an excellent investment.

 The new way to transport cars